nagaraju274/studio/README.md

 cp .env .env.local
 ```

 Now, open `.env.local` and add your Firebase project configuration and Google AI API key.
+You can find your Firebase config in your Firebase project settings under "Your apps".

 ```env
 # Google AI API Key